Soft-Baked White Chocolate Chip Cranberry Cookies

 - 3/4 cup (105g) dried cranberries

-- In a large bowl using a hand-held mixer or stand mixer with paddle attachment, beat the butter for 1 minute on medium speed until completely smooth and creamy.
+In a large bowl using a hand-held mixer or stand mixer with paddle attachment, beat the butter for 1 minute on medium speed until completely smooth and creamy.
 Add the brown sugar and granulated sugar and mix on medium speed until fluffy and light in color.
 Mix in egg and vanilla.
-Scrape down the sides as needed.
-On low speed, mix in flour, cornstarch, baking soda and salt.
-Stir in white chocolate chips & dried cranberries.
-Chill dough (covered) for 30 minutes or up to 3 days.
+Scrape down the sides and bottom of the bowl as needed.